• Pinterest

 Rustic Patriotic Home Decor

-The oak framed mirror leaning on top of the chest was something my Mother found at an antique store in Rabbit Hash, KY many years ago.
+Leaning on top of the chest is an oak framed mirror.
+My Mom found it at an antique store in Rabbit Hash, KY many years ago.
 Where is Rabbit Hash you ask?
 It is a small town along the banks of the Ohio River.
-My parents and I as well as some girls from the office I worked at at the time took a trip to Rabbit Hash on year over the Labor Day holiday.
+My parents and I along with a few of my friends took a riverboat cruise to Rabbit Hash one year over the Labor Day holiday.
 To learn more about Rabbit Hash and our day trip, please see The Story Behind the Mirror

 After-